Marquette Interchange crash: New video, vehicle drove off ramp

 "That means she was flying," a deputy is heard saying on body camera video.

-The vehicle fell upside down, struck the north-to-east ramp and continued to spin – somehow landing upright.
+The vehicle fell upside down, struck the north-to-east ramp below and continued to spin – somehow landing upright in a vacant area underneath the Marquette Interchange.

 "All I saw was a car, like, off to my left there and in like pieces," a 911 caller said.
 "I just wanted to make sure it was someone that had already been taken care of, and I want to make sure there’s not, like, a human being sitting in the car."